tjd1234/cmpt120fall2022/lectures/lecture29/lecture29notes.md

 {'Marge': 35, 'Homer': 36}
 ```

-Since identical keys are *not* allowed, and so the second `'Marge'` overwrites
+Since identical keys are *not* allowed, the second `'Marge'` overwrites the
-the first one, which may not, be what you want.
-Changing the key slightly might
+first one, which may, or may not, be what you want.

-work in some cases:
+If you really do need to have two `'Marge'`s, then you should  probably change
+the keys:

 ```
 >>> age = {'Marge 1': 34, 'Homer': 36, 'Marge 2': 35}  # okay, different keys for Marge